Chapter 1 – The Team

 She sashayed back to my father’s side, “we may live in the same house son but the last time I saw you was three weeks ago when you were looking for your father and happened to wander down to our end of the mansion, so don’t give me that look or tone.”

-“I have to get back to it beautiful, see you tonight,” he leant down and planted one on mums cheek before he smacked her on her arse, that made my ears recoil in discomfort.
-“C’mon on in guys,” he waved us in with the hand he just smacked my mother’s arse with.
+“I have to get back to it beautiful, see you tonight.”
+Dad leans down and plants one on mums cheek before he smacked her on her ass, that made my ears recoil in discomfort.
+“C’mon on in guys,” he waved us in with the hand he just smacked my mother’s ass with.
 I couldn’t help but roll my eyes and groan painfully at their actions.

-Dad flipped to his notes, “two daughters, one just twelve years old the other twenty-six, both different mothers, both grew up with him with no mother’s involvement.”
+Dad flipped to his notes, “two daughters, one just twelve years old the other twenty-six, both different mothers, both grew up with him, no mother’s involvement.”

 “So, have the mother’s been interrogated?”
 Tristan asked.

 “They have, both have not heard from either of the girls since the day he was awarded full custody when they were babies.”

 “Do you think The Murderman has added them as sex slaves?”
 I asked.